matushorvath/xzintbit/doc/Language.md

 ```

 ### Instruction `in a`
-Inputs a character and stores it to `a`.
+Inputs a character and stores it in `a`.

 ```asm
     in  [2]